 Red light therapy’s positive effects on arthritis, joint pain, and inflammation have been well-documented across hundreds of trials over the last three decades.
 This is a brief overview of significant findings for osteoarthritis and rheumatoid arthritis, as well as hand, wrist, knee, and spinal pain.

-Red Light Therapy for Knee and Osteoarthritis
+Red Light Therapy for Knee Pain and Osteoarthritis

 Many studies have been conducted specifically on red light therapy and knee osteoarthritis.
 More are coming out all the time.
 In 2018, two separate Brazilian studies concluded that red light therapy plus exercise or stretching was significantly more effective at treating osteo-related knee pain than just stretching or exercise alone [2,3] Researchers of one study concluded patient’s knees “showed reduced pain and increased physical functionality after 3 months of stretching plus [red light] therapy.”